We receive compensation from our advertising partners for links on the blog. Here’s our full Advertiser Policy.

 Miles transfer to participating travel loyalty programs, currently including: Japan Airlines, Air France/KLM/Flying Blue, Qantas, Malaysia Airlines, Aeromexico, China Eastern, EVA Air, Etihad and Jet Privilege.

-Unlike the Arrival Plus (currently unavailable) the Barclays Arrival Premier will give you the option to transfer miles to the travel partners above.
+Unlike the Barclaycard Arrival® Plus World Elite Mastercard®, the Barclays Arrival Premier will give you the option to transfer miles to the travel partners above.
 This will give you more flexibility and make your miles more valuable in some situations.
 However, the transfer ratio is 1.4:1 and 1.7:1 for JAL.
 Not the most enticing option.

 Global Entry Application Fee Reimbursement

 Global Entry application fee reimbursement is probably the most common travel benefit so you can skip the long security lines every time you return from an international trip and even getting through TSA security for domestic flights.
 You’ll save $100 every five years when you need to renew your Global Entry credentials.

 This airport lounge benefit isn’t as lavish as the The Platinum Card® from American Express where you can access five different lounge networks including the awesome Centurion lounges, but the Barclays Arrival Premier can still save you some money if you get to the airport early or have a long layover and don’t want to hang out in the general terminal.

 With your LoungeKey membership, you can access 850 lounges worldwide for $27 per person.
 You still have to pay to visit a lounge, but you don’t have to buy an annual membership with the various networks.

 The cheapest Priority Pass lounge membership costs $99 per year plus $27 per visit.
 Paying the annual membership fee for several lounge networks year in and year out gets expensive.